DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 Background on Integral Datatypes
 --------------------------------

-To understand the reasoning behind this (seemingly simple) rule, it is important to understand some details around SystemVerilog integral datatypes.
+To understand the reasoning behind the first (seemingly simple) guideline, it's important to understand some details around SystemVerilog integral datatypes.
 Integral datatypes are the "usual" types used in digital design code, though other datatypes are commonly used in analog designs and in verification